milkbottledude/milkbottledude/README.md

 ## Hi there 👋

-I like to practice my machine learning skills on public datasets.
+I practice my machine learning skills on public datasets in my spare time.

 **👨🏻‍💻 I usually work with:**